dwhiteheadCEI/intro-to-openai-development/labs/lab3-using-tools.md

 # Lab 3: OpenAI Actions
 In this lab we'll continue where we left off in _'Lab 2: Using the API'_.
-If you have not completed Lab 2, it will be required for this lab going forward.
+If you have not completed Lab 2, its recommended to complete it before continuing.
 This lab will cover the optional _'tools'_ parameter in the OpenAI chat completion API call to help us leverage some additional functionality for our Bakery Chatbot app.

 ## Prerequisites
 * An openAI account with credits available